House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 VIKING 912401 Waffle Weave Drying Towel

-If you wash your own car, you probably know how important it is to do the job in a way that won’t destroy your paint.
-You understand that anything you touch your car with does just a little bit of damage, however small, and that said damage adds up over repeated washings.
+If you wash your car, you probably know how important it is to do the job in a way that won’t destroy your paint.
+You understand that anything you touch your car with does just a little bit of damage, however small, and that damage adds up over repeated washings.

 After all the work it takes to wash your car carefully, would you dry it off with a bathroom towel or a dishrag?
 Of course not.
 If you want to protect your paint job, drying properly is just as important as washing correctly, and that means you can’t just use whatever towel you have lying around.

-A Quick Comparison of Our Favorites in 2023
+A Quick Comparison of Our Favorites in 2024

 Rating Image Product Details